-The Department of Political Science offers a small number of stipends for the needy but meritorious students of the department.
+The Department of Political Science offers a small number of stipends for the needy but regular, meritorious students of the department.
+The names of the stipends are: Professor Golam Morshed Stipend, Professor Dr. Md.
+Moksuder Rahman Stipend, Professor Dr. Nasima Zaman Stipend, Azizur Rahman Stipend.
 Besides, centrally Rajshahi University authority and University Grants Commission offer scholarships around the year.
 Moreover, different private banks, philanthropic foundations and voluntary organizations also offer scholarships from time to time.
 Every scholarship has conditions, application procedures and strict deadlines.
 Students are to keep themselves updated about scholarships from the department notice board, website and University website.
 Details are available at the department office.